makesmatheasy/makesmatheasy-documentation/docs/Graphs_and_Shapes.md

+  - Dodecahedron
+    - 3 pentagons meet at each vertex
+    - 12 faces
+    - 20 vertices
+    - 30 edges

 ### Distance Between two points
 - This tool can be used to find distance between two points along with solving steps

 # Volumetric Weight Calculator
 - This tool can be used to calculate volumetric Weight